 In this imagery, the broken cups can no longer serve us in the way they once did.
 Even so, we might wonder if they are REALLY beyond repair.
 Moving on is the most difficult when the situation is not entirely bad.
-We might wonder if a situation is salvageable even when we know in our hearts it is time to seek higher ground.
+We might wonder if a situation is salvageable even when we know in our hearts it is time to seek deeper meaning.

 Eight of Cups Tarot Card Meanings in General